code...

 Imports

-South America boasts a diverse range of goods exemplifying its economic prowess in the global market.
-In terms of the top 10 goods, South America's exports are predominantly composed of commodities such as iron ore, oil seeds, vehicles, soybeans, coffee and beef.
-The top 10 goods of South America in 2022, according to their total trade balance are:
+South America boasts a diverse range of goods, exemplifying its economic prowess in the global market as per the South America trade statistics.
+South America’s total trade balance in 2023 accounted for -$10.72 billion, according to South America trade data.
+In terms of the top 10 traded commodities, South America's import-export goods are predominantly composed of commodities such as iron ore, oil seeds, vehicles, soybeans, coffee, and beef based on South America import data.
+The top 10 traded goods of South America in 2023, according to its trade balance are:

-• Fish and crustaceans, and other aquatic invertebrates: $18.77 billion
+• Fish and other aquatic invertebrates: $17.50 billion

 • Partners